ReproNim/reprostim/docs/reproflow_abstract_ohbm2024.md

 We have developed a number of Free and Open Source Software (FOSS) solutions, and made extensive contributions to the BIDS standard, in order to ensure both standard support for multimodal metadata, and adequate tools to automatically populate the metadata space.
 The ReproFlow environment consists of 8 core tools developed by the ReproNim project.
 HeuDiConv provides configurable MRI conversion from DICOM to a desired layout.
-ReproIn provides configuration for HeuDiConv via an extensive heuristic syntax, and a user assistance utility.
+ReproIn provides configuration for HeuDiConv via an extensive heuristic syntax, as well as a user assistance utility.
 ReproEvents provides audio and video capture capabilites to integrate complex stimuli with MRI data.
 ReproStim provides support for capturing behavioral events from participants.
 Con/noisseur captures and performs QA on operator input at the scanner console.